-Honor, justice, and humanity, forbid us tamely to surrender that freedom which we received from our gallant ancestors, and which our innocent posterity have a right to receive from us.
-We cannot endure the infamy and guilt of resigning succeeding generations to that wretchedness which inevitably awaits them if we basely entail hereditary bondage on them." —Thomas Jefferson (1775)
+"Honor, justice, and humanity, forbid us tamely to surrender that freedom which we received from our gallant ancestors, and which our innocent posterity have a right to receive from us.
+We cannot endure the infamy and guilt of resigning succeeding generations to that wretchedness which inevitably awaits them if we basely entail hereditary bondage on them." --Thomas Jefferson (1775)

 Typical of many in his generation, Alexander learned the merits of hard work and civic responsibility early.
 His elementary school afternoons were spent sorting and delivering groceries for a local produce store, and his summers mowing lawns.
 At age 13, he became his community's youngest volunteer firefighter, and completed EMT training at 16.
-In high school, he learned about publishing as a print-shop apprentice for a manufacturing plant.
+He first learned about publishing in middle school and high school, as a print-shop apprentice for a manufacturing plant and through mentoring by the publisher of a historic news paper.
 At age 19, he completed certification from a state police academy and worked four years as a uniformed patrolman while completing his undergraduate degree.

-Placing a high premium on his family's military heritage, Alexander volunteered for military service in 1979 during the Iran hostage crisis, but his aspiration to become a Naval aviator was cut short due to a disqualifying injury.
+Placing a high premium on his family's military heritage, Alexander volunteered for military service in 1979 during the Iran hostage crisis, but his aspiration to become a Naval or Marine aviator was cut short due to a disqualifying injury.

 He went on to earn graduate degrees in both psychology and public affairs, and is the recipient of certifications from both military and civilian professional advancement programs.
 He is a graduate of multiple national defense programs and national security forums.

 Alexander received an executive level appointment to a national security post under President Ronald Reagan, and was reappointed to that post under successive presidents.
 He resigned that appointment after the re-election of Barack Obama.